Hayley Smith (Home and Away): Reception

 Described by The Sun-Herald's Scott Ellis and Tom Findlay as one of the "best-loved characters in Australian drama", Cartwright won the 2005 Logie Award for Most Popular Actress for her portrayal of Hayley.
 She was also nominated for a Gold Logie the same year.

+When Hayley and Noah broke up, Jackie Brygel of the Herald Sun wrote "Hayley, a chickadee who has made some dumb decisions in her short life, finally sees the light.
+She realises her bloke Noah is on a fast track to nowhere and dumps him."
 James Joyce of the Newcastle Herald dubbed Hayley "Summer Bay's resident angelic blonde".
 Rachel Browne from The Sun-Herald described the character as "trouble-prone", while Tony Davis of The Sydney Morning Herald called her "an artistic young widow who has overcome a graffiti problem".

 When Lynch was cast as Hayley, Gordon Farrer of The Age wrote about how difficult it was for the cast and audience to get used to a new actress in the role.
-He commented: "while she's still in the hospital get-up she's now a red-head, with a totally different nose, and... you want to leap up and shout at the telly, 'SHE'S AN IMPOSTER, MATE, DON'T GET SUCKED IN, SHE'S UP TO NO GOOD.'
+He commented: "while she's still in the hospital get-up she's now a red-head, with a totally different nose, and... you want to leap up and shout at the telly, 'she's an imposter, mate, don't get sucked in, she's up to no good.'
 And then someone else comes in and calls the redhead 'Hayley', and then another, and you realise you must've gone mad, because the only other explanation is that they've all gone mad, but that'd be like something out of Days of Our Lives, and this is Home and Away, a far superior soap".